brockbreacher/Join-Bot-Invite-Generator/README.md

-# Join-Bot Invite Generator
+# Cardboard Services Bot Invite Generator
-A simple page to easily generate and display an invite link for a self-hosted Join-Bot Instance with the correct, minimal permissions for the bot.
+A simple page to easily generate and display an invite link for a self-hosted Join-Bot or Accept-Bot Instance with the correct, minimal permissions for the bot.

 Instructions:
 =============